pocl/pocl/doc/sphinx/source/remote.rst

 discovery and advertisement:

 * ``POCL_DISCOVERY`` (bool): Located in devices.h and utilized in devices.c.
-  This variable allows users to enable or disable network discovery entirely.
+  This variable allows users to enable or disable device discovery entirely.

 * ``POCL_REMOTE_SEARCH_DOMAINS`` (string): Introduced in network_discovery.h
   and used in network_discovery.c.
 This variable specifies DNS domains for